fhun/bayesianinference_HIVmortality/README.md

 + WinBUGS

 # How to use
-+ To see how covariates (inequality measures, poverty and unemployment) are calculate,
++ To see how covariates (inequality measures, poverty and unemployment) are calculated:
 	- download files in input_files and run sourcecode.R
 	- install all packages used in the R code (if necessary)
-+ To analyze the model script & To do the modelling in WinBUGS
++ To analyze the model script & To do the modelling in WinBUGS:
 	- download the files in WinBUGS models subfolder

 # Authors